• go back to previous page

 Consistent Approach

-The government will continue to address cross-strait ties based on the ROC Constitution, the Act Governing Relations Between the People of the Taiwan Area and the Mainland Area, and the will of the people.
+The government will continue to address cross-strait ties based on the Constitution of the ROC (Taiwan), the Act Governing Relations Between the People of the Taiwan Area and the Mainland Area, and the will of the people.

 Yushan